The Quantum Complexity of String Breaking in the Schwinger Model

 The quantum complexity exhibits sharp changes in the transition from flux tubes to isolated hadronic bound states, akin to phase transitions~\cite{Grieninger:2025rdi}.
-We expect that the behavior of quantum complexity in a dynamical simulation of string breaking will help answer questions difficult to investigate with statics alone.
-For instance, the dynamics of charge extraction from the vacuum can shine light on the mechanisms governing confinement.
-Such a study would require the simulation of wavepacket evolution~\cite{Farrell:2024fit,Zemlevskiy:2024vxt,Farrell:2025nkx} or the use of a time-dependent Hamiltonian~\cite{Farrell:2024mgu,Li:2025sgo}.
-Applying our techniques to dynamical settings, to non-Abelian theories and to higher-dimensional systems will be illuminating.
-We also anticipate that the quantum complexity in string breaking will be imprinted in the final states of collisions of hadrons and nuclei.
-Analyses are already underway at the LHC to quantify entanglement and magic in top-anti-top production events~\cite{White:2024nuc,Yazgan:2025pah}.
+Dynamical simulations of string breaking, via wavepacket evolution~\cite{Farrell:2024fit,Zemlevskiy:2024vxt,Farrell:2025nkx} or time-dependent Hamiltonians~\cite{Farrell:2024mgu,Li:2025sgo}, would clarify mechanisms of charge extraction and confinement that are difficult to investigate with statics alone.
+Applying our techniques to non-Abelian and higher-dimensional systems will be illuminating.
+We also anticipate that the quantum complexity in string breaking will be imprinted in final states of collisions of hadrons and nuclei.
+Analyses quantifying entanglement and magic in top-anti-top production events at the LHC are already underway~\cite{White:2024nuc,Yazgan:2025pah}.
 If detected in experiment, the hierarchies of these correlations and their (non)locality may affect modeling of fragmentation and hadronization.